Donald Trump Says Reports That He’s Considering Martial Law Are ‘Fake News’

-Donald Trump pushed back against a report claiming he was considering the idea of declaring martial law in response to Joe Biden’s win, with the president taking to Twitter to call it “fake news.”
+President Donald Trump pushed back against a report claiming he was considering the idea of declaring martial law in response to Joe Biden’s win, with the president taking to Twitter to call it “fake news.”

 As CNN reported, Trump held an Oval Office meeting on Friday where some close allies discussed ways he could remain in office despite Biden’s victory.
 The report noted that the get-together included lawyer Sidney Powell as well as former national security adviser Michael Flynn, who earlier in the week had publicly raised the idea that Trump could declare martial law.